Trial begins of 94 charged with plotting UAE state overthrow

 "The basis of the arrests was never made clear, while lawyers chosen to represent the defendants have been accorded scant access to clients," Amnesty International's UAE researcher, Drewery Dyke, said in a statement.

-Announcing the trial in January, the state news agency quoted the attorney general, Salem Saeed Kubaish, as saying that members of the group had sought to infiltrate institutions of the state including schools, universities and ministries.
+Announcing the trial in January, state news agency WAM quoted the attorney general, Salem Saeed Kubaish, as saying that members of the group had sought to penetrate institutions of the state, including schools, universities and ministries.

 Their "unannounced aims were to seize power and confront the main principles on which the ruling system is based," he said.

-He said the accused, all UAE nationals, had invested money from Brotherhood membership fees and charity funds to set up commercial enterprises and real estate investments held in their own names to conceal their activities from the state.
+The accused, all UAE nationals, had invested money from Brotherhood membership fees and charity funds to set up commercial enterprises and real estate investments held in their own names to conceal their activities from the state, he said.

 "STICK TO THE BOOK"

-Among those arrested were many members of al-Islah (Reform), an Islamist group suspected of links to the Muslim Brotherhood, which is banned in UAE, according to the privately-owned UAE newspaper al-Khaleej.
+Among those arrested were many members of al-Islah, an Islamist group suspected of links to the Muslim Brotherhood, which is banned in UAE, according to the privately owned UAE newspaper al-Khaleej.

 "For the UAE, this is all very new so ... the more they stick to the book, the better," he said.